signalbean/Transfer/README.md

 ### What happens to files I share/upload to the Transfer
 Transfer copy the files to the shared folder you set earlier.

+### What happens if you click `T0` in the app version screen
+It becomes `T1` :)

 ## Planned changes

 - [ ] add an option to change the port in the settings
 - [ ] fallback to hotspot IP in the display.
 - [x] automatically update the IP when Wifi changes
+- [ ] **Publish a version to google play**. the version on github releases and izzydroid will be ad-free, but the google play version should include ad in the future, to cover costs,etc.

 ## Contributing